Skip to content

 "other.site.domain/api/**"

-Paths support * wildcard
+Paths support * wildcard.

-Default configuration is as follows:
+The default configuration is as follows:

 Default Value